scanzy/mcp-server-access-mdb/README.md

 - [x] Add the ability to connect to multiple databases at the same time.
 - [x] Add tool to list all tables in the database.
 - [x] Add tools to import/export data from/to CSV files.
-- [ ] Add tools to import/export data from/to Excel files.
+- [x] Add tools to import/export data from/to Excel files.
 - [ ] Add tool to remember imported/exported CSV files.
 - [ ] Add prompt to ask AI to read chunks of data, to avoid large responses.
 - [ ] Add prompt to guide AI asking info to the user about the database.
-- [ ] Add memory support to store info about the database, to retrieve it later.
+- [ ] Add memory support to store info about the database (.AInotes files), to retrieve it later.